 Being in an intensely relaxed state while floating effortlessly atop 10” of skin temperature water filled with 1000 pounds of epsom salt (Magnesium Sulfate) appears to mimic various stages of sleep and functions to restore sleep deprivation and to assist the brain in the same way as a restful sleep with both REM and non-REM stage sleep.

-Recent case studies at The Float Zone in Richmond, VA have tracked sleep quality along with other parameters in cases of traumatic brain injury and chronic pain.
-Our studies have all shown that there is qualitative improvement in one’s sleep, leading to improvements in many other physical and emotional areas.
+Recent case studies at The Float Zone in Richmond, VA have tracked sleep quality along with other parameters.
+Our studies have demonstrated that there is qualitative improvement in one’s sleep, leading to improvements in many other physical and emotional areas.

 Further, float frequency made a difference on improving the subjects' quality of sleep.
 While both groups - those who floated once/week and those who floated twice/week - showed improvement on quality of sleep, there was a more pronounced effect on the twice/week group.